 When studios moved online, digital escape rooms became increasingly popular.
+And that popularity continued as teachers began using these for in-person & hybrid lessons!
 But, why do digital escape rooms work so well?

 Chords are the backbone of music.
 Yet, how many of us take the time to teach our students about chords?
 Not as part of their technique exercises or on a theory page, but as an element that makes a song … well, a song.
 And, how many times do we sing chords so we can play chords?

 Music Learning Theory (also known as MLT) is quickly becoming a buzz word in music education.
 But, what is it?